yujinakayama/transpec/CONTRIBUTING.md

 ## Reporting an Issue

+* Provide the following information:
-* Provide the problematic code or the project's URL.
+    * The problematic code or the project's URL
-* Include the version of Ruby you're using (`ruby --version`).
+    * The version of Ruby you're using (`ruby --version`)
-* Include the version of Transpec you're using (`transpec --version`).
+    * The version of Transpec you're using (`transpec --version`)
-* Include complete command-line options you passed to `transpec`.
+    * The complete command-line options you passed to `transpec`

 ## Pull Requests